 It is completely natural to feel nervous or uncertain about opening up, especially if you have been hurt or had to protect yourself in the past.
 In therapy, there is no expectation to share everything right away—or ever, if it does not feel right.
 We will move at a pace that feels safe for you.
 Building trust takes time, and part of my role is to offer a steady, non-judgmental space where all parts of you are welcome, including the parts that feel unsure, guarded, or afraid.
 Your vulnerability will be met with care, patience, and respect.

 You can get in touch through the contact form on my website, or reach out by email or phone.
-I usually suggest a short phone call so you can ask any questions you might have and we can find a time that suits you.
-I offer in-person sessions in Dublin 2, Maynooth, and Clane, in private, quiet settings designed to support your process.
+I usually suggest a FREE 15 minutes assessment phone call so you can ask any questions you might have and we can find a time that suits you.
+I offer in-person sessions in Maynooth.

 “I don't know what I would have done without Sonia.
 I started therapy when I was at my lowest point and facing a lot of challenges.
 Although the challenges are still here, she has brought me back to a place where I enjoy life again and feel strong enough to face them.
 She is so kind, compassionate and I feel so safe when I am with her, that I am able to be myself for the first time ever.
 From the bottom of my heart, thank you! ”